Tazya/Coursera-Data-Structires-and-Algorythms/README.md

 # Data Structures and Algorithms Specialization
 This repository contains my own solutions for course's assignments
+Please, don't copy any code if you enroll this course too

 ## About Specialization
 Specialization contains 4 courses offered by University of California San Diego (USA) and National Research University Higher School of Economics (Russia):